Lesson 3: Servo Motors

 The SG90 micro servo

 The SG90 is a class of tiny, inexpensive servo motors that weigh only 9 grams.
-Despite their small size, they’re surprisingly capable for learning projects.
+Despite their small size, they’re surprisingly capable!
 You’ll find SG90-class servos from many manufacturers (TowerPro, Miuzei, and others)—they all share the same basic form factor, connector, and specs:

 Attribute Rating